The General Agreement on Trade in Services (GATS): objectives, coverage and disciplines

 ON THIS PAGE:

-the GATS affect a Member's ability to pursue national policy
+- 6. Does the GATS affect a member's ability to pursue national policy objectives and priorities?

-commitments be introduced or improved outside the context of
+- 10. Can commitments be introduced or improved outside the context of multilateral negotiations?

 The creation of the GATS was one of the landmark achievements of the Uruguay Round, whose results entered into force in January 1995.
 The GATS was inspired by essentially the same objectives as its counterpart in merchandise trade, the General Agreement on Tariffs and Trade (GATT): creating a credible and reliable system of international trade rules; ensuring fair and equitable treatment of all participants (principle of non-discrimination); stimulating economic activity through guaranteed policy bindings; and promoting trade and development through progressive liberalization.

-All WTO Members, some 140 economies at present, are at the same time Members of the GATS and, to varying degrees, have assumed commitments in individual service sectors.
+All WTO members are at the same time members of the GATS and, to varying degrees, have assumed commitments in individual service sectors.

 The GATS applies in principle to all service sectors, with two exceptions.